 Add vanilla extract and brown sugar

-For those next-level cookies from your Betty Crocker chocolate chip cookie mix, if you add a hint of brown sugar as well as pure vanilla extract, you’re going to be in cookie bliss.
-Yes, there’s sugar in the boxed mix, but just a little sprinkle of brown sugar gives you softer, chewier cookies.
+For those next-level cookies from your Betty Crocker chocolate chip cookie mix, if you add a hint of brown sugar and pure vanilla extract, you’re going to be in cookie bliss.
+There’s sugar in the boxed mix, but just a little sprinkle of brown sugar gives you softer, chewier cookies.
 Make sure you add it to the dry mix first.

 And well, vanilla extract is just like sprinkling a drop of magic for box mix cookies.
 As you may have guessed, put this liquid addition with your wet ingredients.